-Most of the discussion so far has been about what to do to mail what to do to make sure that you understand Bechtel's anti-corruption policy and applicable anti-corruption laws and conventions so that you don't inadvertently offer a gift that is improper.
+Most of the discussion so far has been about what to do to make sure that you understand Bechtel's anti-corruption policy and applicable anti-corruption laws and conventions so that you don't inadvertently offer a gift that is improper.
 But what do you do when you are faced with a request from a commercial or government employee for an improper gift-or even an outright demand that you pay a bribe?